turingschool/career-development-curriculum-site/module-5/practice_behavioral_interview_workshop.md

+---
+layout: page
-# Practice Behavioral Interview Workshop
+title: Practice Behavioral Interview Workshop
+---

 Emphasis on selling yourself -- anecdotes on alumni; focus on what you can bring to the company